SARAH E. JAMES

 My current book project, Hindsight: The Politics of Acknowledging and Revising Failed Social Policy, studies the conditions under which public officials are willing to recognize and respond to policy failure and how that interacts with inequality.

 What experiences and conditions encourage civic engagement and political participation?
 What strategies can organizations use to effectively mobilize new supporters?

 BUREACRACY, STATE CAPACITY FOR POLICY LEARNING, THE POWER OF DATA

 Under what conditions do public officials invest in state institutions dedicated to policy research.
 In the age of big data, what structures must be in place for state bureaucrats, elected public officials, and the public to learn from and respond to information about policy outcomes?
 What features make data most likely to draw attention to systemic inequality?

 TEACHING & ADVISING

-I grew up moving around Central and South America with my family for my dad's job as a Foreign Area Officer in the U.S. Army.
+I grew up moving around Central and South America.
 As a result I love traveling abroad (because I always have) and throughout the US (to learn more about the country I spent so little time in growing up).

-I also enjoy all things related to amazing food.
+I enjoy all things related to amazing food.
 I experienced autumn for the first time after moving to Boston, and I particularly enjoy cooking with the ingredients native to New England during that time of year.
-My adventurous husband, curious daughter, and rambunctious golden retriever keep me busy when I am not teaching, researching or writing.
-We are on a family mission to visit every Presidential Museum & Library, and are about halfway there.
+My family keeps me busy when I am not teaching, researching or writing.
+We are on a mission to visit every Presidential Museum & Library, and are about halfway there.